visualanalyticshealthcare/homepage/content/2025/call-for-papers.md

-Title: Call for Papers
+---
-Category: 2025
+title: "Call for Papers"
-Date: 2025-03-11
+summary: "VAHC 2025 Call for Papers and Demonstrations"
-Slug: call-for-papers
+navTitle: "Call for Papers"
-Authors: VAHC Committee
+order: 10
-Summary: VAHC 2025 Call for Papers and Demonstrations
+---
 Full-day Workshop on Visual Analytics in Healthcare (VAHC) (In conjunction with IEEE VIS 2025)